 - Aged 55 or older.

-- Pregnant.
+- Pregnant

-- Experiencing family and domestic violence (this includes a member of their immediate family or household who is experiencing family and domestic violence).
+- Provide care or support to a member of their immediate family or household who is experiencing family and domestic violence.

 More obligations for employers

-For employers, the Secure Jobs, Better Pay changes bring new obligations to discuss any flexible working request with the employee before they’re able to refuse.
-Employee requests will still have to be made in writing, setting out details of the proposed changes and the reasons for them.
-In responding, employers will be obliged to make a genuine effort to find alternative arrangements to accommodate the person’s circumstances, and to consider the consequences of refusal for the employee.
+In responding, employers must make a genuine effort to find alternative arrangements to accommodate the person’s circumstances, and to consider the consequences of refusal for the employee.

 Employers will also have to give the person a detailed written response within 21 days, stating whether they grant or refuse the request.